 His portrait of La Motte reflects the American desire to be an extraordinary country, seeking social equality with the Old World.

 Sarah Reeve Ladson was the little girl of Major James and Judith Smith Ladson.
 She was viewed as one of the most excellent and in vogue ladies of her time.
 She was the subject of a few portraits and figures including a major work by Horatio Greenough likewise in the assortment at the Gibbes.

-If you like this article, please share it with others, so perhaps they can also enjoy it.
+If you like this article, please share it with others, so perhaps they can also enjoy it and get value from it.
 Any of the artwork purchased on ATX Fine Arts accommodates me as an artist/ writer along with helping the site grow organically, thank you.